driesvints/driesvints.com/posts/laravel-4-on-a-shared-host.md

-title: Tips on using Laravel 4 on a shared hosting
+title: Laravel 4 on a shared host
-slug: tips-on-using-laravel-4-on-a-shared-hosting
+slug: laravel-4-on-a-shared-host
 status: published
 date: October 25 2013 13:00
 tags: tutorials, laravel, tips
 -------

 Sometimes you're stuck on shared hosting.
-Be client reasons or company policies.
+Be it client reasons or company policies.
 Even though Laravel is structured in a very specific way we'll go over some steps to see how we can get Laravel working on a shared hosting environment with minimal requirements.<!--more-->

 I'd like to begin by saying that while most solutions below might suit your needs, the ultimate solution is always just to move to a webhost which suits your needs to host a PHP framework like Laravel.
 [Fortrabbit](http://fortrabbit.com/) is one such solution but definitely not the only one around.